TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MainMenuCreation/Index.rst

 Main Menu Creation
 ------------------

+At this point, we have a working *frontend* of a website, but an important part is missing: there is no easy way to navigate through the pages, which is a crucial part of every website.
 The following section explains how to implement a simple one-level menu by using TYPO3's Frontend Data Processor ``MenuProcessor``.
 Other options are available (e.g. the ``HMENU cObject`` as described in the :ref:`TypoScript Reference <t3tsref:menu-objects>`).

 .. add-menu-processor: